-The object-oriented programming model, when used appropriately, reduces coupling and makes reuse easier because:
+.NET and COM support the object-oriented programming model, and when used appropriately, reduces coupling and makes reuse easier because:

 - Public methods define the tasks the business object performs and are visible expressions of the object's cohesion.
 A poorly constructed set of methods destroys cohesion. - Properties selectively expose data to the outside world and hide internal information at the same time.
 When internal data is hidden, coupling is reduced because external objects cannot manipulate or access private data.